dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 [Tracking Issue #10114](https://github.com/aspnet/EntityFrameworkCore/issues/10114)

-This change is introduced in EF Core 3.0-preview 3.

 **Old behavior**

 Before 3.0, EF Core applied cascading actions (deleting dependent entities when a required principal is deleted or when the relationship to a required principal is severed) did not happen until SaveChanges was called.